HFX Wanderers FC

-HFX Wanderers Football Club, commonly known as HFX Wanderers, and spoken as Halifax Wanderers, is a Canadian professional soccer club in Halifax, Nova Scotia.
-The club competes in the Canadian Premier League at the top of the Canadian soccer league system, and play their home matches at Wanderers Grounds.
+Halifax Wanderers FC, also written as HFX Wanderers FC, is a Canadian professional soccer club in Halifax, Nova Scotia.
+The club competes in the Canadian Premier League (CPL) at the top of the Canadian soccer league system, and play their home matches at Wanderers Grounds.

 History

+Foundation

 In December 2016, Sports & Entertainment Atlantic owner Derek Martin met with Canadian Premier League officials to discuss launching a franchise in Halifax.
 Martin pitched the idea of a pop-up stadium to Halifax City Councillors in March 2017, and approval was given three months later.
 On May 5, 2018, Halifax was one of four groups accepted by the Canadian Soccer Association for professional club membership.

-HFX Wanderers FC was officially unveiled on May 25, 2018, as the third team to join the Canadian Premier League.
+HFX Wanderers Football Club was officially unveiled on May 25, 2018, as the third team to join the Canadian Premier League.
 As well as confirming their place in the league for the 2019 launch season, the club also revealed their crest, colours and branding.
+Stephen Hart was also announced as the club's inaugural manager.

 On July 28, 2018, HFX Wanderers FC fielded an Atlantic Selects team to play a friendly against Fortuna Düsseldorf's under-21 squad at Wanderers Grounds.
 The Atlantic Selects won on penalties after a 2–2 score in regulation time.
 The official attendance was 4,809.

-They played their first league game on April 28, 2019, in 1–0 away loss to Pacific FC.